 Finding Halal Food in Canada

-When moving abroad one of the biggest stresses is whether or not you’ll be able to find items on your shopping list to meet your specific dietary, cultural, and religious requirements.
-Canada has a wide variety of grocery stores and restaurants to buy and try authentic spices, ingredients, and an array of halal dishes.
-Even big chain stores such a Walmart, No Frills, and Loblaws stock a wide variety of halal items on their shelves.
+Once you settle abroad, one of the biggest stresses is whether or not you'll be able to find items on your shopping list to meet your specific dietary, cultural, and religious requirements.
+When it comes to food in Canada, you’ll find a wide variety of grocery stores and restaurants to buy and try authentic spices, ingredients, and an array of halal dishes.
+Even big chain stores such as Walmart, No Frills, and Loblaws stock halal items on their shelves.

 Below is a list of supermarkets and online stores that will cater to your every need to cook up delectable meals that taste like home.